Conaclos/safe-any/README.md

  to `x`.

 As an example assume that we receive a well-formed json string.
-The sender claims that the json string represents `Person`.
+The sender claims that the json string represents a `Person`.
 The following sample enables to test its claim:

  ```typescript